 Ricardo D. Stanton-Salazar is a sociologist, educator, and student advocate in the field of urban education.
-He currently works as an academic editor, specializing in editing academic manuscripts, including dissertations, masters theses, journal articles, and book manuscripts.
+He currently works as an academic editor, specializing in editing academic manuscripts (at this time, journal articles only).

 Dr. Stanton-Salazar was born and raised in San Diego, California, 19 miles north of the U.S.-Mexican border.
 He grew up in a working-class neighborhood, the child of a Mexican immigrant mother and a U.S.-born father of Irish-Mexican descent.
 The border region in which he lived composed the busy racial intersection that defined his childhood and youth, and the focus of his research later in life as an academic.

 He studied sociology at the University of California, San Diego, and became interested in Latin American history as well as the study of social inequality in society.
 After receiving his bachelor’s degree, he worked as a bilingual elementary school teacher in National City, California.
 He continued his studies at Stanford University, where he obtained his Ph.D. in Education in 1990.

 Dr. Stanton-Salazar served as Associate Professor of Education in the Rossier School of Education at the University of Southern California from 2000 to 2011.
 He served as Assistant Professor of Sociology at the University of California, San Diego, from 1990 to 2000.
 Throughout his career, he has been involved in social justice movements, student advocacy, and the educational experiences of students of color.
 During the course of his years as university professor and researcher, he was awarded six fellowships by distinguished institutions for his extraordinary commitment to research on social inequality and Latina/o students, including a fellowship by the Woodrow Wilson International Center for Scholars, Washington, D.C.
 (Visiting Scholar Fellowship, 2003-2004).